srouelle/srouelle/README.md

 # Samantha here,

-Solutions engineer — data migration, analytics, and process automation.
+Solutions engineer - data migration, analytics, and process automation specialist.

 Ambitious and creative solutions engineer with over a decade of experience in the IT industry.
 I currently onboard and migrate sensitive client data at a communications software organization.
 Maintaining a perfect security track record while